Concordium/concordium.github.io/source/mainnet/net/guides/become-baker.rst

 .. code-block:: console

-   $concordium-client baker generate-keys <keys-file>.json
+   $concordium-client validator generate-keys <keys-file>.json

 You can choose an arbitrary name for the ``<keys file>``.
-To register the keys in the network you need to be :ref:`running a node <running-a-node>` and send a ``baker add`` transaction to the network:
+To register the keys in the network you need to be :ref:`running a node <running-a-node>` and send a ``validator add`` transaction to the network:

 .. code-block:: console

-   $concordium-client baker add MyValidatorKeys.json --sender validatorAccount --stake <amount-to-stake> --open-delegation-for all --delegation-transaction-fee-commission 0.1 --delegation-baking-commission 0.1 --delegation-finalization-commission 1.0 --baker-url https://example.com/validator --out <concordium-data-dir>/validator-credentials.json
+   $concordium-client validator add MyValidatorKeys.json --sender validatorAccount --stake <amount-to-stake> --open-delegation-for all --delegation-transaction-fee-commission 0.1 --delegation-baking-commission 0.1 --delegation-finalization-commission 1.0 --validator-url https://example.com/validator --out <concordium-data-dir>/validator-credentials.json

 where you replace